rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 The proliferation of data types supported by libcudf can result in long compile times.
 One area where compile time was a problem is in types used to store indices, which can be any integer type.
-The "Indexalator", or index-normalizing iterator (`include/cudf/detail/indexalator.cuh`), can be used for index types (integers) without requiring a type-specific instance.
+The "indexalator", or index-normalizing iterator (`include/cudf/detail/indexalator.cuh`), can be used for index types (integers) without requiring a type-specific instance.
 It can be used for any iterator interface for reading an array of integer values of type `int8`, `int16`, `int32`, `int64`, `uint8`, `uint16`, `uint32`, or `uint64`.
 Reading specific elements always returns a